mtlynch/mtlynch.io/content/posts/aardvarkd/index.md

   - mvp
 ---

-In 2005, Joel Spolsky's software company, Fog Creek, filmed a documentary about their summer internship program. _Aardvark'd: 12 Weeks with Geeks_ follows four college interns as they design, implement, and launch a completely new software product.
+In 2005, Joel Spolsky's software company, Fog Creek, filmed a documentary about their summer internship program.
+The film is called _Aardvark'd: 12 Weeks with Geeks_, and it follows four college interns as they design, implement, and launch a completely new software product.

 That's not the interesting part.

 Looking back on this documentary 18 years later, it's striking how many interviews it captured with people who would go on to greater fame and success:

 - Paul Graham and Jessica Livingston months after they co-founded Y Combinator
 - Aaron Swartz, Steve Huffman, and Alexis Ohanian months after they launched reddit
-- Joel Spolsky and Michael Pryor before their mega-hits like StackOverflow, Trello, and Glitch
+- Joel Spolsky and Michael Pryor before their mega-hits like StackOverflow and Trello

 _Aardvark'd_ sold about 5,000 copies on DVD, mostly to fans of Joel's blog, but it quickly faded from popular consciousness.

 As a longtime Joel Spolsky fanboy, I've always been curious to watch _Aardvark'd_.
-I was delighted that the filmmaker recently published it [for free on YouTube](https://www.youtube.com/watch?v=YbrkZ07LKbk) at full 1080p.
+I was delighted that the film's producer recently published it [for free on YouTube](https://www.youtube.com/watch?v=YbrkZ07LKbk) at full 1080p.

-At the time of this writing, _Aardvark'd_ has only 41 views on YouTube, which is surprisingly low given the caliber of people it features.
+At the time of this writing, _Aardvark'd_ has only 41 views on YouTube, which is surprisingly low given the rarity of its interviews.

 {{<img src="41-views.webp" max-width="650px" has-border="true" caption="*Aardvark'd* currently has only 41 views [on YouTube](https://www.youtube.com/watch?v=YbrkZ07LKbk)." href="https://www.youtube.com/watch?v=YbrkZ07LKbk">}}